External Rules

 These concepts apply across all areas of organization management, though this article is written primarily in the context of information governance -- properly managing information assets such as computer devices, data, networks, and more.

-External rules within the Three Platforms concept
+External rules within the Three Platforms, Four Platforms, and Five Components concepts

 External rules can be thought of as a platform within the Three Platforms to Connect for compliance framework, which visualizes how legal requirements, internal policy, and organization practice should align.